MS1Group/ConnectX/README.md

   reads can't share a thread, so a background thread does nothing but read incoming messages into a queue; the GUI polls that queue every 100ms and is the only thing that ever touches widgets.
+- **Local history**: each client saves its own conversations to a SQLite database in `~/Library/Application Support/ConnectX/`.
+Text is stored directly in the database; images are saved as files alongside it (only the filename is stored in the database) so it doesn't balloon in size.
+This is local to each machine — it isn't synced between devices or with the host.

 ## Known limitations